 RAW Académie is an experimental residential program for the research and study of artistic and curatorial practice and thought.
 The programme usually takes place over seven weeks in Dakar.
 It is dedicated to a dynamic reflection on artistic research, curatorial practice and critical writing.
 The Académie is held during two distinct sessions per year; May-June and September-November.
 Session 9 will take place in Philadelphia at the Institute of Contemporary Art, University of Pennsylvania (ICA), and will be led by artist, writer, filmmaker and activist Linda Goode Bryant.
-It will run from February 26 to May 9, 2020.

 About the Session